mist64/cbmbus_doc/6 JiffyDOS.md

 ## JiffyDOS LOAD

+* send and receive protocols support one byte at a time
+	* as many TALK/UNTALK sequences as necessary

 * dedicated "LOAD" protocol does away with the two-way-handshake, makes it one-way, and adds a device-to-host "escape" flag to switch to a different phase of the protocol
+* only works on *files*

 * 1: inter-block
 * 2: block transmission